saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 </TabItem>
 </Tabs>

-## Instantiating WebDriver with W3C WebDriver-Compliant Capabilities
+## Instantiating WebDriver

-Select a code snippet below in the programming language of your choice, then follow the instructions.
+To instantiate WebDriver with W3C WebDriver-compliant capabilities, select a code snippet below in the programming language of your choice and then follow the instructions.
 You can find more sample code in our [GitHub training repository](https://github.com/saucelabs-training/w3c-examples).

 <Tabs
   defaultValue="Java"